CrystalCo/reservation-alert/README.md

 when running without any arguments, the script will use `config.json` for configuration and the default polling interval of 30 seconds.

-### Other sale pages/email client
-The script was tested on Amazon, so if you try running it on a different site make sure that `xpath_selector` is set correctly in the configuration json and that the price check itself is correct.
-The smtp client is configured for Gmail, so be sure to change it if you're using a different one.

-### TODO
-- add tests
-- add CI
-- override configuration via arguments/environment variables